Today I’m going to go through many cheap options for Sony full-frame cameras.

-I had no issues with this whatsoever; it held up with just about everything I threw on it.
+I had no issues with this; it held up with just about everything I threw on it.

 Honestly, even with F 2.8, I had no problem using this, especially in the center and a few flare tests.

-Now you’ll definitely notice the vignetting at F 2.8, and F 4, and F 5.6 and pretty much ends up being nothing.
+Now you’ll notice the vignetting at F 2.8, F 4, and F 5.6, and it pretty much ends up being nothing.

 I found it very good, even zoomed in.